Palm distributions of superposed point processes for statistical inference: Superposition of point processes

 \subsection{Palm distributions of the superposition of independent processes}

-Consider independent point processes $\Phi_i$, $i = 1, \ldots, n$.
-Their superposition $\Phi$ is defined as $\Phi = \sum_{i= 1}^n \Phi_i$, i.e., the union of all the point patterns.
+From now on, consider independent simple point processes $\Phi_i$, $i = 1, \ldots, m$.
+Their superposition $\Phi$ is defined as $\Phi := \sum_{i= 1}^m \Phi_i$, i.e., the union of all the point patterns.
 The following theorem states the main theoretical result of the paper, which characterizes the Palm distributions of the superposition of two independent point processes.

 \begin{theorem} Let $\Phi_1$ and $\Phi_2$ be two independent point processes on $\X$.
 Then, for any $x \in \X$, the Palm version $(\Phi_1 + \Phi_2)_{x}$ can be expressed as the following mixture: